 I'm a Ph.D.
-Candidate in Economics in my 4th year at George Mason University, as well as a Graduate Fellow in the F.A.
+Candidate in my 4th year in the Department of Economics at George Mason University, as well as a Graduate Fellow in the F.A.
 Hayek Program for Advanced Study in Philosophy, Politics, and Economics at the Mercatus Center.
 My research focuses on applied microeconomics, economic development, and political economy.
-Under the supervision of my committee chairman, Tyler Cowen, I will be defending my dissertation, "Three Essays on the Role of China in the Developing World", in Spring 2022.
+Under the supervision of my dissertation advisor, Dr. Tyler Cowen, I will be defending my dissertation, Three Essays on the Role of China in the Developing World, in Spring 2022.

 My job market paper, "Chinese Development Lending & the Amplification Effect" examines the effects of Chinese development lending and foreign aid upon the political institutions of recipient countries.
 Utilizing a variety of estimators on panel data for 100+ low- and middle- income countries over the period of 2002-2017, I explore whether China’s growing presence in this domain assists or impedes the institutional health of recipient countries.